 Produces Renewable Energy

-The earth is at its tipping point.
+The Earth is at its tipping point.
 We have met and are actively pushing up against planetary boundaries, and Earth cannot sustain the demands of our current way of living, producing, and consuming.
-Non-renewable energy sources like gas, oil, and coal are swiftly running out, harming our planet with every additional extraction.
+Non-renewable energy sources like petrol, oil, and coal are swiftly running out, harming our planet with every additional extraction.

 Solar power is a 100% renewable power source that won’t run out for billions of years.